csbaxter/docs/filter/README.md

 ![upside down](upsidedown.bmp)

-Similar to Reflection, Upside Down simply moves pixels around to produce an upside down mirror.
-So any pixels on the left side of the image should end up on the right, and vice versa.
+Similar to Reflection, Upside Down simply moves pixels around to produce an upside down version of the original.
+So any pixels at the top of the image should end up on the bottom, and vice versa.

-Note that all of the original pixels of the original image will still be present in the reflected image, it’s just that those pixels may have rearranged to be in a different place in the image.

 #### Blur